Trainable Loss Weights in Super-Resolution: Proposed Method

-In these equations, $\phi$ is considered weighting network parameters, $g_{\phi}(.)$ is considered the weighting network, and $g_\phi(x,\hat{x})$ is denoted the mean of this MVB distribution.
-Second, in order to determine the loss of the super-resolution model, $T$ weights from the multivariate Bernoulli distribution are re-sampled.
-Third, the expected likelihood of a super-resolution network should be computed by Eq. (\ref{expected_step}).
-To estimate this value, the mean of $P(w \vert \theta, x, y)P(x,y \vert w,\theta)$ for each sampled weight has been approximated.
-At the end of the iteration, using the approximated loss the super-resolution network is optimized.
+in order to determine the loss of the super-resolution model, $T$ weights from the multivariate Bernoulli distribution are re-sampled Then the expected likelihood of a super-resolution network should be approximated by .
+In the next step, the maximization step of the EM algorithm is denoted by